 Jessica began her arts career at Northern Stage, then Brighton Festival, before joining the Lyric Hammersmith where she was Executive Director for ten years until 2015.
 In 2016, after leaving the Lyric, she co-founded (with Gabby Vautier) Fertility Fest the world’s first arts festival dedicated to fertility, infertility and the science of making babies and modern families which quickly grew into a major international event.
 The last live edition of the festival took place at London’s Barbican in 2019 featuring artists including Maxine Peake and Benjamin Zephaniah.
 Smaller satellite festivals also took place nationally and internationally at The Fertility Show (the UK’s largest patient event) and ESHRE (the biggest fertility industry conference in the world).
 The festival’s mission was to use the power of the arts to improve IVF patient solidarity and support and raise all levels of discourse about reproductive science.
 It also spearheaded a ground-breaking campaign to improve fertility education in schools so young people have the best chance of creating the families they want in the future.
 In 2018 Fertility Fest’s Modern Families fertility education project reached the front page of The Times newspaper spawning a national media debate and the findings of the project were later published in the leading academic journal Human Fertility and described in peer review as providing a ‘mind-blowing perspective on infertility’.
 This all contributed to the Government’s announcement that from 2019, a broader approach to fertility education would be included on the curriculum for the first time.

 Jessica is a high-profile commentator in the press and media.
 She has written for the Guardian, Daily Mail, Telegraph, Grazia, Psychologies, Huffpost amongst others, and for two years wrote a column entitled From A Patient Perspective for Fertility Road magazine.
-She has appeared on numerous television and radio shows including BBC Breakfast, Good Morning Britain, This Morning, Panorama, Radio 2 Zoe’s Ball’s Breakfast Show as well as Radio 4’s PM, You and Yours, My Name Is….
-She is also part of a major new feature length celebrity documentary on Channel 5 – entitled ‘Miscarriage: our story’.
+She has appeared on numerous television and radio shows including BBC Breakfast, Good Morning Britain, This Morning, Panorama, Radio 2 Zoe’s Ball’s Breakfast Show as well as Radio 4’s PM, You and Yours, My Name Is… She was also part of a major feature length documentary on Channel 5 – entitled ‘Miscarriage: our story’.